chiizujin/edsa/README.md

 ## ※ Infirmary (Docking Station update) ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/(Updated%20agents)/Infirmary/Infirmary%20(DS%20update).zip))

-This is an update of the Creatures 3 Infirmary metaroom by Lis Morris to enable it to be fully compatible with undocked Docking Station worlds.
+An update of the Creatures 3 Infirmary metaroom by Lis Morris to enable it to be fully compatible with undocked Docking Station worlds.
 It is based on version 1.3.

+## ※ Green Ball (Docking Station update) ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/(Updated%20agents)/Green%20Ball/Green%20Ball%20(DS%20update).zip))

+An update of the Creatures 3 Green Ball agent by Uttar and Tim to enable it to be fully compatible with undocked Docking Station worlds.

 # Hosted agents